 Benthic biodiversity in the Southern Ocean is comparably high, including many endemic species (Brandt et al., 2007).
 This is not the case for the mesopelagic fauna, mostly because it is not as isolated as Antarctic shallow water systems.
 However, it appears that only a few myctophid species adapted to permanently thrive under the prevailing environmental conditions.
 Hence, only 17 of 68 species ever recorded in the Southern Ocean are truly (sub-)Antarctic and endemic to these waters.
 This corresponds to 7.1% of all described myctophids, probably an underestimate considering the deep molecular divergences within the non-Antarctic species in the group, as e.g., in the supposedly monotypic genus Notolychnus.
 In contrast, equatorial and tropical fish communities feature high myctophid species richness (Olivar et al., 2017).
 Compared to for example pycnogonids, where 17.3% of all species are endemic to (sub-) Antarctic waters (Krabbe et al., 2010), myctophids seem to have diversified less in the Southern Ocean.
 In fact, just two species (E. antarctica and G. opisthopterus) exhibit what is described as an Antarctic distribution pattern (Duhamel et al., 2014).
 Looking at the phylogenetic trees, it becomes even clearer that adaptation to Southern Ocean conditions must have occurred repeatedly.
 There is no single species flock of Southern Ocean myctophids, but species from at least three subfamilies sensu Martin et al. (2017) are in fact true Southern Ocean species, although the vast majority belongs either to the Electronini or Gymnoscopelus.
 This suggests parallel evolution within similar environments based on similar genomic architecture.
 Denton (2018) recently showed that lanternfishes experienced elevated diversification rates initiated around the Eocene-Oligocene transition, which on the other hand could indicate that the formation of the ACC was an important evolutionary trigger for mesopelagic fish species.
 Southern Ocean lanternfishes are an interesting model to study evolution and speciation in the deep sea (de Busserolles et al., 2013; Denton, 2014).
 The diversification of Electronini (especially Protomyctophum, see also Denton, 2018) seems particularly intriguing, as it might represent an example of a (relatively small scale) marine adaptive radiation.

 With this study we substantially extend the DNA barcode library of Antarctic mesopelagic fish, particularly lanternfishes.
 The combination of morphological and molecular identification led to confident species level identification in 281 out of 299 cases.
 Several misidentifications or otherwise uncertain samples were identified in the database.
 Overall, DNA barcode libraries provide a robust reference dataset for specimen identification, especially to the rescue of fragile morphological characters.
 As expected, the mitochondrial COI and nuclear rh1 genetic markers were not sufficient to resolve deep phylogenetic relationships.
 However, our results are largely congruent with recent phylogenetic studies of the family.
-Some of our findings suggest the importance of further study, e.g., with respect to the phylogenetic position of Symbolophorus boops.
-In addition, we highlight potential (pseudo-)cryptic or unrecognized species and recommend further investigation of Gymnoscopelus bolini, two specific Gymnoscopelus specimens (nominally identified as G. piabilis and G. nicholsi), Lampanyctus achirus and the non-myctophid genus Bathylagus.
+Some of our findings suggest the importance of further study or re-identification, e.g., of Symbolophorus boops.
+In addition, we highlight potential (pseudo-)cryptic or unrecognized species and recommend further investigation of Gymnoscopelus bolini, two specific Gymnoscopelus specimens (nominally identified as G. piabilis and G. nicholsi), Lampanyctus achirus and the non- myctophid genus Bathylagus.
 The fact that myctophid species from at least three subfamilies are Southern Ocean species suggests that colonization and adaptation to this environment has occurred repeatedly.
 Overall, spatial divergence of species is rare in this family, potentially due to the enormous abundance of many myctophids and the homogenizing force of ocean currents.
 Finally, this study provides an overview of currently available Antarctic samples and associated levels of intraspecific diversity, which both may facilitate future ecological, phylogenetic, and evolutionary investigations of Southern Ocean myctophids, a fish family that surely warrants increased scientific attention.

 All procedures involving the capture of fish followed internationally recognized CCAMLR CEMP standard methods and were permitted under the Antarctic Marine Living Resources Act.